aau-cns/mission_sequencer/README.md

 ### Usage for academic purposes
-If you use this software in an academic research setting, please cite the corresponding paper and consult the `LICENSE` file for a detailed explanation.
+If you use this software in an academic research setting, please cite the corresponding [academic paper] and consult the `LICENSE` file for a detailed explanation.

 ```latex
 @article{cns_flightstack22,